-- S the Subject the writer is describing - O the Occasion for the writing - A the specific Audience the writer addressing. - P the Purpose of the writing (entertain, inform, argue, persuade)

-S- the Speaker and their characteristics/attitudes/views (The speaker can be the author or a persona the author assumes.)
+- S the Subject the writer is describing (think of this as the topic, not the author's point) - O the Occasion for the writing - A the specific Audience the writer addressing. - P the Purpose of the writing (entertain, inform, argue, persuade) (think of this as the author's point) - S the Speaker and their characteristics/attitudes/views (The speaker can be the author or a persona the author assumes.)